gohugoio/hugo/content/en/tools/migrations.md

 - [blogimport](https://github.com/natefinch/blogimport) - A tool to import from Blogger posts to Hugo.
 - [blogger-to-hugo](https://bitbucket.org/petraszd/blogger-to-hugo) - Another tool to import Blogger posts to Hugo.
 It also downloads embedded images so they will be stored locally.
 - [blog2md](https://github.com/palaniraja/blog2md) - Works with [exported xml](https://support.google.com/blogger/answer/41387?hl=en) file of your YOUR-TLD.blogspot.com website.
 It also saves comments to `YOUR-POST-NAME-comments.md` file along with posts.
+- [BloggerToHugo](https://github.com/huanlin/blogger-to-hugo) - Yet another tool to import Blogger posts to Hugo.
+For Windows platform only, and .NET Framework 4.5 is required.
+See README.md before using this tool.

 ## Contentful